top of page

 An Overview of Structure, Function, and Activity

-Today’s "church," however, has greatly evolved from the movement Christ and the Apostles originally established.
-Over the centuries, many customs and traditions have crept in that are completely foreign to the New Testament.
+Today’s "church," however, has greatly evolved from the original movement established by Christ and the Apostles many centuries ago.
+For example, numerous customs and traditions that are completely foreign to the New Testament have gradually crept in.
 And many of the spiritual practices that were once common in the first century Church are now either lacking or absent.
-So this leaves us to question much of what is called “church” and whether it squares with God’s Word.
+This raises a crucial question: How much of what is called “church” today actually squares with God’s Word?

 A BIBLICAL DEFINITION OF CHURCH